 Time of Occurrence

-where notes the direction of time.
-The value of the original event is arbitrary.
-Let be historically ordered, then and the time of occurrence is given by a simple sum of periods.
-The period depends on a particle’s momentum, which in-turn depends on whatever frame of reference is used to describe the particle’s motion.
-So the time of occurrence is frame-dependent too.
+Finally, we remark that the time-of-occurrence is a relative characteristic.
+The orbital period depends on a particle’s momentum, which in-turn depends on whatever frame of reference is used to describe a particle’s motion.
+So the time coordinate is frame-dependent too.
 If then is called the proper time.

-If P is isolated and the frame of reference is inertial then the energy and momentum do not change from event to event along the chain .
+If P is isolated and the frame of reference is inertial then the mass and momentum do not change from event to event along the chain .
 For these conditions, the period is constant too.
-But the time coordinate is defined from a sum of periods, so the elapsed time can be written as .
+But the time coordinate is defined from a sum of periods, so the elapsed time can be written as

 Cause and Effect

-and we say that P is stable.
-Then it is probable that P will not decay during any specific cycle.
+For long chains it is probable that P will not decay during any specific cycle.
 One orbit will almost invariably follow another with dependable regularity.
-This predictability is useful, so we give the events of particles like this special names.
-If
+So a period that is negligible compared to the lifetime implies permanence, steadiness or stability.

 |1||George Sarton, A History of Science, page 74.
 Harvard University Press, Cambridge 1952.|

 |2||The Theory of Heat Radiation by Max Planck.
 Translated into English by Morton Masius and published by P. Blakiston’s Son & Co. in Philadelphia, 1914.|